elninotech/uppload/README.md

 # Uppload

 Uopload is a better JavaScript file uploader.
+Inspired by [Uploadcare](https://github.com/uploadcare/uploadcare-widget)'s widget, but highly customizable with an open API.

 ## Usage